top of page

 It’s something you become.

-Music followed me into adulthood — into heartbreak, illness, reinvention, and every version of myself I didn’t know how to explain yet.
+Music followed me into adulthood — through heartbreak, illness, reinvention, and every version of myself I didn’t know how to explain yet.
 When I faced leukemia in 2020, I didn’t call it a battle.
 I called it my cancer curriculum — because I knew resistance would only take me so far.
 Music was where I processed the fear, the hope, the letting go, the choosing to stay.
 She stayed with me.
 And she still does.

 My sound carries all the places I’ve been: